 Who needs to apply for a building permit?

 It has been said that if you put anything together with a nail, screws or nuts and bolts, you need a permit.
 However, there are projects that do not require permits.
-It is suggested that when in doubt check with the PZB department before you start your project.
+It is suggested that when in double check with the Building Department before you start your project.
 We are here to help you.

-Here is list of most of the projects you will need permits for: New Structure permits, i.e. houses, condos, multiple family, Building offices, stores, Garages, or storage buildings, Remodeling or Foundation Repair, Fences, Swimming pools, Decks, Additions, Alterations, Occupancy permits, Demolition permits, and Sign permits.
+Here is a list of most of the projects you will need permits for: New Structure permits (i.e. houses, condos, multiple family, offices, stores, garages, or storage buildings), Remodeling or Foundation Repair, Fences, Swimming Pools, Decks, Additions, Alterations, Occupancy permits, Demolition permits, and Sign permits.

 What happens if I do a project and did not seek a permit?